-In the ‘80’s, teachers from the School District of Lancaster’s Martin Luther King, Jr. Elementary School, at the suggestion of the school principal at that time, took over a scholarship program that was originally begun by a community committee, which included the principal and a teacher from King School, Embre “Judy” Thomas.
+In the ‘80’s, teachers from the School District of Lancaster’s Martin Luther King, Jr. Elementary School, at the suggestion of the school principal at that time, took over a scholarship program that was originally begun by a community committee, which included the principal Ray Smith and a teacher from King Elementary School, Embre “Judy” Thomas.
 The teachers at the school contributed toward a scholarship for a graduating senior at J.P.
 McCaskey who planned to go on to post-secondary education and who had attended King Elementary School.
 Today any graduating senior at the J.P.
 McCaskey High School campuses is eligible to apply for a scholarship.
 Successful applicants must demonstrate academic excellence, service to school and community, and financial need.
 Since the transition to higher education can be difficult, our scholarship aid has generally been awarded during the students’ first year to give them a supportive start.

-2018 was the third year the Fund presented a 4-year scholarship in loving memory of our late board member Nelson Polite, Sr. who faithfully served this board and his community in so many ways.
+For the past several years, the Fund presented a 4-year, $20,000 scholarship in loving memory of our late board member Nelson Polite, Sr. who faithfully served this board and his community in so many ways.
 Nelson’s life was devoted to expanding opportunities for all citizens of Lancaster.
 We could think of no better way to honor the memory of our beloved friend than to present a four-year scholarship in his name.
 In addition, the Botstiber Foundation has partnered with us to offer a 4-year $25,000 scholarship to an outstanding student in the sciences or engineering.